-Motivated by these results we perform a further experiment to understand if increasing the size of the TTA-generated dataset corresponds to an equivalent increase in performance.
-Specifically, we consecutively double the size of the data used for augmentation, up to $400\%$ the original size.
-We increased the size of the dataset always following the same distribution of US8K.
-The case of 100\% corresponds to the previous experiment.
-The accuracy when varying the size of the TTA-generated dataset is reported in Fig.~\ref{fig:accuracy_vs_training_size}(a) for the CNN, and in Fig.~\ref{fig:accuracy_vs_training_size}(b) for the CRNN.
-No clear trend is observed for both models.
-Only for the CRNN it is possible to notice an improvement on the performances when the US8K dataset is augmented with up to 200\% - 300\% of data coming from either one of the two AudioGen generated versions of it.
-However, these results underscore the necessity for further investigation to understand the implications of the observed patterns.
+Motivated by these results, we perform a further experiment to understand if increasing the size of the TTA-generated dataset leads to a corresponding increase in performance.
+We consecutively double the size of the data used for augmentation, up to $400\%$ the original size.
+We increased the size of the dataset following the same distribution of US8K.
+Results are reported in Fig.~\ref{fig:accuracy_vs_training_size}, where 100\% corresponds to the previous experiment.